 After losing five family members in the space of three years, being diagnosed and while studying Counselling, I found KBR’s theories very recognizable.
 Not only did I go through some of the stages of grief after each family member passed away, I found the template also matched the emotions I went through after being diagnosed (the five stages of grief, also called DABDA, are denial, anger, bargaining, depression and acceptance.
 For more, click here).

 Each of us deals with grief in a different way.
 With my MS grieving period now over, every so often I need to be reminded of what’s wrong inside my brain.
-I have a habit of just not knowing when to pull the hand brake on myself and stop doing what I’m doing, which is reading or writing (Bibliophiles and fellow scripturients will know exactly what I mean).
+I have a habit of just not knowing when to pull the handbrake on myself and stop doing what I’m doing, which is reading or writing (Bibliophiles and fellow scripturients will know exactly what I mean).

-Having learned positive language along years of heartbreak, loss and hurt, knowing which words to use when is sometimes a quarter of the battle fought already.
+Having learned positive language through years of heartbreak, loss and hurt, knowing which words to use when is sometimes a quarter of the battle fought already.
 “What is wrong with my brain” does not mean, “What is wrong with me” and using this phrasing doesn’t make it seem half as serious as it really is.
 There is a definite difference between both terms.
 Call it female-with-MS-having-to-compartmentalise-language.

 I am in no way demeaning people who have a harder time placing their illness in their life because I have been in that exact same spot of wondering “what the hell?!”
-What I’m trying to convey is that one day MS, or you, will let go of the strong hold it has on your life.
+What I’m trying to convey is that one day MS, or you, will let go of the stronghold it has on your life.

 To get there, having a good management plan is a definite must.
 It’s not a strict having-to-do-this-before-that-plan because MS is fickle.
 MS will help you remember that sometimes, that management plan will be all mangled up and you will feel like taking part 3 before part 1, or part two before part 1.